-Comment: The majority of the subject Figure 8: Terrestrial Biodiversity Map site stands in an area identified under the Terrestrial Biodiversity mapping layer in Mulwaree the Goulburn Local Environmental Plan as illustrated in Figure 8.
-This layer indicates the potential for biodiversity values within the site and may indicate the land to be an environmentally sensitive area. defined in the Goulburn Mulwaree Local Environmental Plan.
-The Mulwaree River which lies approximately 800 metres from the sites western boundary is identified on the Biodiversity Values map as illustrated in Figure 9.
+The north western corner of the subject site stands in an area identified under the Terrestrial Biodiversity mapping layer in the Goulburn Mulwaree Local Environmental

+Plan as illustrated in Figure 12.
+This layer indicates the potential for biodiversity values within the site and may indicate the land to be an environmentally sensitive area, as defined in the Goulburn Mulwaree Local Environmental Plan.